lyz-code/mkdocs-newsletter/docs/adr/00X-rss-feed-creation.md

 each of the selected newsletter articles.

-Creating an RSS entry for each change, as [mkdocs-rss-plugin](https://github.com/Guts/mkdocs-rss-plugin) is not a valid solution because:
+Creating an RSS entry for each change, as [mkdocs-rss-plugin](https://github.com/Guts/mkdocs-rss-plugin) for me it's not the ideal solution because:

 * *The user will receive too many updates*: In a normal day, you can edit up to 10 files, which will create 10 RSS entries.
 That can annoy the user so it